SR 80 (Southern Blvd) Bridge Replacement Project

 Marine traffic will be maintained at all times.
 The Intracoastal Waterway bridge will continue to open on the quarter-hour and three-quarter hour schedule.

-Construction began in April 2017 with completion anticipated by early 2021.
+Construction began in April 2017 with completion anticipated by summer 2021.

 The existing bridges will be demolished and removed.
-The department coordinated with Palm Beach County to have portions of the existing bridges used for the county’s artificial reefs program.
+The department partnered with Palm Beach County to have some portions of the existing bridges used as artificial reef.

 The PD&E Study considered several alternatives, including low and mid level movable bridges and a fixed high level bridge.
 These bridge types were analyzed with several horizontal alignment options.
 The preferred alternative was finalized upon receipt of Location and Design Concept Acceptance (LDCA) by the Federal Highway Administration on May 12, 2009.